 According to Trading Economics, the inflation rate in Canada since the changeover has wavered between a high of around 3% and a low of negative 0.5%.
-At no point did it rise above its historical average of 3.2%.
+At no point did it rise above its historical average of 3.2% until the post-COVID inflation surge that affected economies worldwide (including those that hadn’t done away with their penny equivalent).
 In Canada, at least, eliminating the penny has not led to a widespread increase in prices.

 2. Charities Rely on Them